kikoseijo/lumen-relay-boilerplate/README.md

 Why not my little Artisan? only limitations today for a GraphQL server in PHP are async calls, but this are problems PHP programmers been dealing with since the old days.

 PHP never been so optimized like it is today, its stable, fast and efficient.
-And Lumen?, isn´t a masterpiece?, a lightweight version of Laravel, sharing same core and data structure.
+And Lumen?, because its a masterpiece, a lightweight version of Laravel, sharing same core and data structure.
+Perfect for building APIs.

-For little Artisan like myself makes it easy to read and understand how things gets cooked.
+For little Artisan like myself this is the perfect atmosphere to understand how things are achieved.

 # Who is this for?